ledbettj/systemd-journal/README.md

 friends before reading after issuing one of the above calls.
 For most functions, call `move_next`.
 For `seek(:tail)`, call `move_previous`.

+### I get a segfault pointing at Native.sd_journal_get_fd

+This is caused by a bug in libsystemd v245 (and maybe earlier) which cannot be solved in this gem, sadly.
+It's fixed upstream in [this commit](https://github.com/systemd/systemd/commit/2b6df46d21abe8a8b7481e420588a9a129699cf9), which you can ask your distribution to backport if necessary until v246 is released.

+In ArchLinux, this patch is applied in systemd-libs 245.6-2.

 ## Issues?

 This gem has been tested primarily on MRI and Arch Linux running systemd version